ophiodon/Coursera_Getting-and-Cleaning-Data-Project/CODEBOOK.md

 The data originates from an experiments carried out on a group 30 volunteers, ages 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on their waist.
 Using the phone’s embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were recorded.
 The experiments  were video-recorded to label the data manually.
 The dataset was randomly partitioned into two groups:

-1. Group 1:70% of the volunteers was selected for generating the training data 2.Group 2: 30%of the volunteers was selected for generating  the test data.
+1. Group 1:70% of the volunteers was selected for generating the training data
+2. Group 2: 30%of the volunteers was selected for generating  the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.